johannesbonk/vscode-ghdl-interface/README.md

 | ghdl clear     | `ghdl -c`                      |
 | ghdl remove    | `ghdl -r`                      |

-In addition the GHDL analyze function offers you error highlighting in the editor.
+In addition to that the GHDL analyze function offers you error highlighting in the editor.

+**GTKWave**
-**GTKWave:** To open your simulation files with GTKWave, simply rightclick on them (.ghw or .vcd file required) in the explorer and then select `gtkwave`
+To open your simulation files with GTKWave, simply rightclick on them (.ghw or .vcd file required) in the explorer and then select `gtkwave`
 ## Keybindings
 It is also possible to invoke the GHDL functions via the following keybindings.